UPDATED: November 29, 2021

 The circumstances of any positive drug test will be evaluated through the standard results management and investigations process to establish the relative degree of fault and ultimate consequence.

 Are NSF Certified for Sport® products ok to take?

-If a product is NSF Certified for Sport®, that means the product meets all of the standards and criteria of the Certified for Sport certification program.
-This significantly reduces, but does not entirely eliminate, the risk of testing positive from a contaminated supplement.
-No dietary supplement can be guaranteed to be 100 percent risk-free.
+An athlete should never consider any dietary supplement to be 100% safe.
+No third-party testing company can test for every possible prohibited substance.
+The NSF Certified for Sport program reduces, but does not eliminate, risk for athletes.
 It is still up to each athlete to determine whether they want to take the risk of using dietary supplements and USADA does not approve or evaluate dietary supplement products.

 Are NSF Certified for Sport® products USADA-approved?

 No. USADA does not approve or evaluate dietary supplement products.
 Any dietary supplement, including NSF Certified for Sport products, are used at the athletes own risk.

 Other Third-Party Certifiers

 Are NSF Certified for Sport® products the only low-risk products available in the U.S.?

 There could be many high quality and low-risk dietary supplements in the U.S., but it is impossible to make a judgement about quality or safety just by looking at the label.

 What if my coach recommends a product that is not NSF Certified for Sport®?
 Can I still use it?